-Thomas has a diverse practice which spans public international law (in particular WTO law and investment treaty arbitration) as well as Chambers’ core practice areas of EU law and competition law.
-He also acts in international commercial arbitrations.
+Thomas has a diverse practice which spans public international law (in particular WTO law and investment treaty arbitration); international commercial arbitration; and Chambers’ core practice areas of EU law and competition law.

 Recent case highlights include acting for various airlines in the long-running Air Cargo cartel damages litigation in the English courts; acting for Gazprom in multi-billion dollar arbitrations relating to transit of gas through Ukraine; and acting for Bahrain in an inter-state WTO dispute concerning economic sanctions imposed on Qatar.

 Since the 2016 referendum Thomas is frequently consulted by UK government departments on Brexit-related issues.
 His combined understanding of trade law, trade diplomacy and EU law allows him to provide sophisticated advice in this rapidly evolving area of law and policy.

 - Public international law

 Thomas has acted in over 20 treaty cases and has an in-depth understanding of the commercial, regulatory and political factors that give rise to international trade and investment disputes.
 He has appeared before a wide range of international tribunals including arbitral tribunals established under bilateral investment treaties, WTO panels and the WTO’s Appellate Body.
 He also has experience of acting in inter-state mediation proceedings.

-Thomas is on the UK Attorney General’s Public International Law Panel and has been consistently listed in the Legal 500 and Chambers and Partners.
+Thomas is on the UK Attorney General’s Public International Law Panel and is listed in Legal 500 and Chambers and Partners.